Generating Charitable Receipts

 Sections of the Receipt

-Receipts for Canada have two sections - a top part that the donor submits with their tax form, and a bottom part for them to tear off and keep for their own records.
+Receipts for Canada (English) have two sections - a top part that the donor submits with their tax form, and a bottom part for them to tear off and keep for their own records.
 Bilingual French/English receipts and French-only receipts for Quebec have three sections, so that one copy can be sent with the Federal tax form and one with the Provincial form.
 U.S. receipts do not need multiple sections because the receipt is not submitted with the donor's tax form.
+(And Canadian receipts don't have to be submitted if you file electronically, though of course you have to have them.)
 Each section of any of the types of receipt includes the Member/Envelope # for the donor with their name, if such a number has been entered.

 Some Canadian organizations like to use actual tear-off forms for their receipts.
-You will want to printing a sample receipt on your printer to determine where the perforations should go, before you spend money for such forms.
+You will want to print a sample receipt on your printer to determine where the perforations should go, before you spend money for such forms.
 It appears that you cannot just buy such forms at a stationery shop - you have to have them printed by a print shop or press such as Moore Business Forms.
 Just request plain 8 1/2" x 11" white bond paper, with a fine perforation at the position you have carefully measured.
 Some users may also prefer to ask for a security background on the top portion above the perforation, as in a cheque.
 Another option is that they can put very fine markings on the top portions that will show up if the receipt is photocopied.
-A few print shops in the Toronto area that could do such work are Minuteman Press, 416-733-8292, Gibson Printing, 416-504-8218, and Crain Drummond, 905-238-8866.(However, I apologize, but this list has not been checked for some time.)

 Split Receipting: Total vs. Eligible Amounts